dorefaeli/final-project/README.md

 ## First-Time Users
 When running this project for the first time:
-Make sure you have docker installed on your machine
+- Make sure you have docker installed on your machine
-Open cmd and navigate to the `docker` sub-directory
-Run the following line:
+- Open cmd and navigate to the `docker` sub-directory and run the following line:
 > docker-compose up -d --remove-orphans

-When the containers are up and running execute the commands in `Init mySQL Server.sql`
+- When the containers are up and running execute the commands in `Init mySQL Server.sql`
-Navigate to `localhost:3000`.
+- Navigate to `localhost:3000`

 ## Additional information
 The ML part of the Final-Project can be found on [Noa's GitHub](https://github.com/Noabbo/Final-Project-ML).
-For more information, contact us on [dorefaeli@gmail.com](mailto:dorefaeli@gmail.com)
+For more information, contact us on [dorefaeli@gmail.com](mailto:dorefaeli@gmail.com).